Simmering: Sufficient is better than optimal for training neural networks

 \subsection{Nos\'e-Hoover Chain Thermostat}

-A thermostat, in a molecular dynamics context, is an algorithm that controls the temperature of a physical system.\cite{frenkelsmit} In this work, we use a Nos\'e-Hoover chain (NHC) thermostat, but other thermostats can also be employed to achieve constant-temperature conditions.
+A thermostat, in a molecular dynamics context, is an algorithm that controls the temperature of a physical system.\cite{frenkelsmit} In simmering, we use a Nos\'e-Hoover chain (NHC) thermostat, but other thermostats can also be employed to achieve constant-temperature conditions.
 The use of a thermostat allows us to sample from the canonical ensemble of neural network parameters, and thus produce ensembles of models at different temperature scales.
-The NHC thermostat samples from the canonical ensemble by introducing an interaction between the neural network parameters and a chain of massive virtual particles.\cite{frenkelsmit} The first particle in the chain can exchange energy with the system of neural network parameters, and the rest of the chain can interact with only their neighbouring chain particles.
-Each virtual particle has a position and and momentum that are computed iteratively along with those of the system of real particles.
+The NHC thermostat samples from the canonical ensemble by introducing an interaction between the neural network parameters and a chain of massive virtual particles.\cite{frenkelsmit} The first particle in the chain exchanges energy with the system of neural network parameters, and the rest of the chain only interacts with their neighbouring chain particles.
+Each virtual particle has a position and a conjugate momentum that are computed iteratively along with those of the system of real particles.

-Given a set of $N$ neural network parameters, we define a set of positions $\{x_1,x_2,...,x_N\}$, associated momenta $\{p_1,p_2,...,p_N\}$ and masses $\{ m_1,m_2,...,m_N\}$.
-Using this set of quantities, we can model a system of one-dimensional particles that is in a potential defined by a loss function $L(x_1,x_2,...,x_N)$ that depends only on the neural network parameter positions (weights and biases) $\{ x_i\}$.
-This physical system is also interacting with an NHC of length $N_c$, where each constituent particle also its own mass $Q_k$, position $s_k$ and momentum $p_k$.
-Henceforth, the neural network parameters will be referred to as the ``real particles,'' to contrast with the virtual particles of the NHC.
+Given a set of $N$ neural network parameters, we define a set of positions $x=\{x_i\}$, associated momenta $\{p_i\}$ and masses $\{ m_i\}$.
+Using this set of quantities, we can model a system of one-dimensional particles in a potential defined by a loss function $L(x, \mathcal{D})$ that depends on the neural network parameter positions (weights and biases) $x$ and the training dataset $\mathcal{D}$.
+This physical system is also interacting with an NHC of length $N_c$, where each constituent particle also has its own mass $Q_k$, position $s_k$ and momentum $p_k$.
+Henceforth, the neural network parameters will be referred to as the ``real'' particles, to contrast with the virtual particles of the NHC.